-- The principle “Children are born persons” will shape how you view and interact with your children.
-See a great article that explains what this idea does and doesn’t mean from Amy at Around The Thicket called, "Understanding Your Child as a Whole Person."
+- Charlotte Mason's first principle, "Children are born persons" will shape how you view and interact with your children.
+See a great article that explains what this idea does and doesn't mean from Amy at Around The Thicket called, "Understanding Your Child as a Whole Person."

 - Since children are respected as they are, this philosophy is a good approach for children with different abilities.
-See the article Myth: CM Doesn’t Work for Those With Learning Disabilities from Jennifer at Afterthoughts Blog.
+See the article Myth: CM Doesn't Work for Those With Learning Disabilities on Afterthoughts Blog.

 - The view that all authority comes from God frees parents from making lots of arbitrary rules.
-I wrote about authority a few months ago.
+Listen to our podcast episode about authority.

-- Children are motivated to learn through living texts and inspirational ideas, not external motivations.
+- Children are motivated to learn through living books and inspirational ideas, not external motivations.
 This will help create lifelong learners!

 - Parents begin to understand that all areas of a child's well-being affect their education.

-- Children understand the difference between “I want” and “I ought”.
-You can get a free eBook explaining the Charlotte Mason motto (I am, I can, I ought, I will) at Lady Dusk.
+- Children understand the difference between "I want" and "I ought".
+You can get a free eBook explaining the Charlotte Mason motto (I am, I can, I ought, I will) from Lady Dusk.

 - Working on positive habits helps make days go more smoothly.
-There’s a great resource with printables and Charlotte Mason quotes at Jessicalynette.com.
+There's a great resource with printables and Charlotte Mason quotes at Wonder and Wildness.

 - You'll learn to view misbehavior as poor habits rather than defiance.